'It bit me on my neck and I blacked out': Man recalls last week's polar bear attack in Nunavut | CBC News

 That voice was the local reverend's wife, he said.

 "I raised my hand and shouted 'I'm alright!
-I'm alright!,'" he said, then he heard his partner's voice.
-"I was so happy."
+I'm alright!,'" he said.

+Then he heard his partner's voice.
+"I was so happy," he said.

 He said the next events were a blur.
 At one point he realized they were at the local health centre, and he said he "badly" wanted to see the other two.
 He blacked out again, and the next thing he remembers was boarding the medevac plane to Iqaluit.